the-zero885/lubuntu-sddm-theme/README.md

 One of Greg Jeanneau's photos from [**Unplash**](https://unsplash.com/photos/9sxeKzuCVoE) is used, special thanks for sharing it.

+Special thanks to the Lubuntu art team that created the wallpapers used by the theme.

 ## License
 [GNU General Public License v3.0](./LICENSE)